Blog

 "Will insurance pay for 24-hour home care?"

 Industry insiders know the difference between a Home Health Aide (HHA) and a Registered Nurse (RN).
-The general public does not.
-Search trends show massive confusion about who actually does what inside the home.
+The general public usually does not.
+Search trends reveal widespread confusion about who is responsible for what tasks within the home.

 Top Google Queries: